cmu-sei/juneberry/docs/specs/model_configuration_specification.md

     ]
 }
 ```
-Note that the `juneberry.metrics.metrics.Coco` plugin configuration contains the optional `formatter` field.
-The results from that plugin will be passed through the `juneberry.metrics.format.Coco` formatter.
-The
-`juneberry.metrics.metrics.Tide` plugin configuration does not specify a formatter.
-The results from that plugin
-will be output as-is without further formatting.

-The result of the Metrics plugin calls is of the type Dict[Dict].
-The keys of the result are the fully-qualified
+If no formatter is specified (see below), the result of the Metrics plugin calls is of the type Dict[Dict].
-class names of the Metrics plugins.
-The value for each key of the result is a Python Dict containing the metrics
+The keys of the result are the fully-qualified class names of the Metrics plugins.
+The value for each key of the result
-produced by that plugin.
+is a Python Dict containing the metrics produced by that plugin.
 For example:

 ```
 {